anuj-cloud/loginFuctionality/README.md

-# loginFuctionality
+#  loginFuctionality ReactJS + Firebase

-This module is demo for login functionality to be implemented in our project.
+This module is demo for react-authentication-using-firebase.